-In the wake of recent high-profile events in which individuals with psychiatric histories committed acts of mass violence, including the shootings at Virginia Tech University and at an Aurora, CO movie theater, some commentators have called for changes to existing laws in order to permit more ready disclosure of protected health and educational information in the name of public safety.
-A closer examination of existing laws, along with the sort of guidance recently provided by the U.S. Department of Health and Human Services, illuminates provisions that permit appropriate disclosure of private information when a clear and imminent and serious threat to public safety exists.
-Additional clarification is particularly important in light of the fact that, as the panel appointed to study the Virginia Tech shootings observed, fear of violating applicable laws sometimes leads
+In the wake of recent high-profile events in which individuals with psychiatric histories committed acts of mass violence, including the shootings at Virginia Tech University and at an Aurora, CO movie theater, some commentators have called for changes to existing laws in order to permit more ready disclosure of protected health and educational information in the name of A closer examination of public safety. existing laws, along with the sort of guidance recently provided by the U.S. Department of Health and Human Services. illuminates provisions that permit appropriate disclosure of private information when a clear and imminent and serious threat to public safety exists.
+Additional clarification is particularly important in light of the fact that, as the panel appointed to study the Virginia Tech shootings observed, fear of violating sometimes applicable laws leads to